wormhole-foundation/docs.wormhole.com/docs/guide/tutorials/README.md

 Before starting below tutorials, make sure you understand the [Core Components](../components/README.md) setup.
 {% endhint %}

-Start your journey into xChain development.
+Start your journey into cross chain development.

 <!-- Note: these examples should use testnet for everything, not requiring a local dev environment -->